 How does a brand connect with customers in a friendly way rather than come off as a huge, faceless company?
 Social media creates key opportunities for the humanization of your brand, like in the way you tag photos, share office culture moments online, and how you encourage your communities to engage in conversation.
 There’s no robot or auto-reply on the other end.
 There’s also another tactic you should utilize – themed hashtags.
 Specifically, #tbt or #throwbackthursday.

 Throwback Thursday, the process of uploading a nostalgic photo from the past specifically on a Thursday, is one of the most popular Instagram trends.
-In the last 30 days alone, #tbt was used over 2.3 million times (Brand Bonus: That is a lot of user generated content).
+In the last 30 days alone, #tbt was used over 2.3 million times according to Topsy (Brand Bonus: That is a lot of user-generated content).
 So, how can brands get in on the action?

 Here are the 10 Commandments of #TBT.

 This sounds like a harsh one to start with, but when a brand shares some amazing product that I always wanted as a kid, that makes me laugh and deepens my connection.

 2. Share the worst possible photo of the entire photo shoot.

 #TBT is not for the classy, perfect, photoshopped images that ended up in Vogue.
 It’s for the hilarious, embarrassing, blooper reel.
 That’s where the human element comes in.

 Brands have to be careful about what they say and how they make fun of themselves.
 However, when you’re talking to an audience on Instagram, you have the opportunity to play and tease a little more.